hashicorp/terraform-provider-tfe/website/docs/cdktf/typescript/r/workspace.html.markdown

   (like `~> 1.0.0`); if you specify a constraint, the workspace will always use the newest release that meets that constraint.
 Defaults to the latest available version.
 * `triggerPatterns` - (Optional) List of [glob patterns](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings/vcs#glob-patterns-for-automatic-run-triggering) that describe the files Terraform Cloud monitors for changes.
 Trigger patterns are always appended to the root directory of the repository.
-Mutually exclusive with `triggerPrefixes`.
+Mutually exclusive with `trigger-prefixes`.
 * `triggerPrefixes` - (Optional) List of repository-root-relative paths which describe all locations to be tracked for changes.
 * `vcsRepo` - (Optional) Settings for the workspace's VCS repository, enabling the [UI/VCS-driven run workflow](https://developer.hashicorp.com/terraform/cloud-docs/run/ui).